 Garrett Oliver, brewmaster at The Brooklyn Brewery and author of the Oxford Companion to Beer, surmises that this dearth of quality beer (though with plenty of mass-market brew to go round) was the shaker glass's opportunity to rise.
 Why bother with a fancy glass when you're drinking nothing special?
 "Complaining that your glass wasn't good enough for your beer would have been like complaining your paper plate wasn't good enough for Wonder Bread," he says.

-And the shaker glass had utility points to the max.
+In terms of sheer utility, the shaker glass was exceptional.
 It was cheap, durable, steady, and stacked easily.
 A server needed to worry less about splashing or spilling than with a dainty flute, or about smashing that fancier glass on the way back to the bar.
-And for managers, using the shaker for draft meant you needed fewer kinds of glasses in your bar, saving money and precious shelf space.
+For managers, using the shaker for draft beer meant you needed fewer kinds of glasses in your bar, saving money and precious shelf space.

-And so millions of Americans wrapped their hands around shaker glasses, to drink millions of pints of mass-market beer, more than any other kind of alcohol, for the duration of the century.
-(The 20th century, that is; Holy goodness, did we drink a lot of hard liquor in the late 1800s.)
+So millions of Americans wrapped their hands around shaker glasses, to drink millions of pints of mass-market beer, more than any other kind of alcohol, for the duration of the century.
+(The 20th century, that is; Americans drank an astonishing amount of hard liquor in the late 1800s.)

 The glass remained ubiquitous through the 1980s, when the number of breweries in the U.S. hit bottom.
 Beer conglomerates were at their peak.
-As our own John Metcalfe recently reported, in 1983, only 80 breweries were in operation.
+As CityLab’s John Metcalfe has reported, in 1983, only 80 breweries were in operation.

-Yet out of darkness, light.
+Out of darkness came light.
 Beginning in the late 1970s, homebrewing knowledge spread, and turned little by little into a smattering of microbreweries.
-Small producers were inspired by Belgian brewers, who churned out a sudscape of saisons and stouts, dubbels and tripels, whites and wheats, ambers and blondes—and each with their own gorgeous glass!
-Chalices, flutes, goblets, tulips, strange wooden stands, and hexagonal cups.
+Small producers were inspired by Belgian brewers, who churned out a sud-scape of saisons and stouts, dubbels and tripels, whites and wheats, ambers and blondes.
+Each came with their own gorgeous glass: chalices, flutes, goblets, tulips, strange wooden stands, and hexagonal cups.
 Pilgrimages to Belgium, beer-nerd heaven, were made, mixing into the American brew scene a diversity of styles long forgotten.

-By the late '80s, American craft brewers began to soar, and except for a brief moment of oversaturation in 1993, they never stopped.
+By the late 1980s, American craft brewers began to soar, and basically never stopped.
 This past June, the number of operating U.S. breweries hit an astonishing 3,040, with nearly 2,000 in the works.
 The craft beer market saw 20 percent growth last year, with $14.3 billion in sales.

-And if you've sniffed out a drink in the last five or so years, you've seen the difference the craft explosion has made inside bars.
-They're serving more brews with a greater variety of flavor, alcohol content, and historical lineage.
-And as they do, the shaker glass is becoming less of the go-to.
+If you've sniffed out a drink in the last five years or so, you've seen the difference the craft explosion has made.
+Bars are serving more brews with a greater variety of flavor, alcohol content, and historical lineage.
+As they do, the shaker glass is becoming less of the go-to vessel.

 "If a bar is serving an Abbey-style with 11 percent alcohol content, that’s not something you want to drink out of a big pint glass," says Oliver.
 "It's a traditional beer, and should have the right glass."